z4kc/DSRM/README.md

 # d i s c l a i m e r
 # DONT INSTALL THAT TOOL IF U CARE ABOUT YOUR COMPUTER AND THE OS.

-# Tool Maded For Fun Purposes
+# Tool Maded For Fun And Test Purposes